mohanramunc/Data-Sci-Job-Analysis/Readme.md

 These are some of the questions I hope to get insight into.
 Answers to these questions will help me and my fellow students to make better-informed decisions in the future.

-I hope to use the tools thought in Bios 611 course to work on the dataset to generate the needed insights.
+I hope to use the tools taught in Bios 611 course to work on the dataset to generate the needed insights.

 ===========================================================================================